Construction Labels and Signage

-According to OSHA, more than six million people work at roughly 250,000 construction sites throughout the United States on any given day.
+According to OSHA, more than 6 million people work at roughly 250,000 construction sites throughout the United States on any given day.
 These employees routinely face numerous hazards, including heights, electrocution, falling objects, and more.

 It’s important for employers to warn workers about these hazards and encourage safe practices at all times.
-One easy, efficient way to improve safety is to post construction labels and signage around the jobsite.
+One easy, efficient way to improve safety is to post construction labels and signage around the job site.

 Here’s a look at what OSHA recommends for safety signage, various types of signs and labels, and how to keep workers safe.